metal3-io/baremetal-operator/docs/dev-setup.md

 - DEPLOY_KERNEL_URL - the URL of the kernel to deploy ironic-python-agent
 - DEPLOY_RAMDISK_URL - the URL of the ramdisk to deploy ironic-python-agent
 - IRONIC_ENDPOINT - the endpoint of the ironic
+- IRONIC_EXTRA_VARS - Path of a file containing vars which will be passed as environment variables to the ironic containers.
+  Ex: `OS_DEFAULT__AUTH_STRATEGY="noauth"`
 - IRONIC_INSPECTOR_ENDPOINT - the endpoint of the ironic inspector
 - CACHEURL - the URL of the cached images
 - IRONIC_FAST_TRACK - whether to enable fast_track provisioning or not